 Projectors give the best results in low brightness.
 So, in areas with inevitable light such as large theaters, churches, or halls, you need to use a large-venue projector.
-They have a brightness of around 4500 lumens up to 20,000.
 With a screen-size up to 100 inches, this is the one for the professionals.

 To know where you want to place your projector, in what kind of lighting and location, and what you want to use it for are important things to ask yourself.
 With this, you can settle on a type and move on to explore several other essential features.

 2. Throw distance and the size of your screen